franceslinyc/franceslinyc.github.io/whatelse.markdown

 <br>
 <br>

+Mar, 2025 Haven't been to Mt.
+Hood Meadows in over 10 years?

 Apr, 2024 Did my first ever black run at Hoodo Ski Area, OR!

 Jan, 2024 Mt.
 Bachelor Ski Resort, OR